She's Gotta Have It: Plot

-Nola Darling is a young, attractive graphic artist living in Brooklyn who juggles three suitors: the polite and well-meaning Jamie Overstreet; the self-obsessed model Greer Childs; and the immature, motor-mouthed bicycle messenger Mars Blackmon.
+Nola Darling is a young, attractive graphic artist living in Brooklyn who juggles three suitors: polite and well-meaning Jamie Overstreet; self-obsessed model Greer Childs; and immature, motor-mouthed Mars Blackmon.
 Nola is attracted to the best in each of them, but refuses to commit to any of them, cherishing her personal freedom instead, while each man wants her for himself.

 Her carefree, sexually liberated lifestyle ultimately comes to an end when her three male suitors meet and compare notes on Nola.
 While Greer justifies Nola's callous behavior by claiming that she sees the three not as individuals but as a collective, Jamie and Mars become bitter over how little Nola cares for all three men.
 Opal, a lesbian friend of Nola's who believes every person is capable of sexual fluidity, expresses attraction to her and when Nola asks how having sex with a woman is, offers her an opportunity to find out.
 However, Nola declines.

 Realizing that Greer and Mars are too scared of losing Nola to force her to choose one of them, Jamie tells her that she must choose a single lover.
 Nola scoffs at this, and persuades him to come to her apartment several days later for casual sex.
 Jamie rapes her and mockingly asks her if he's as good sexually as Greer or Mars.
 Nola has an epiphany: realizing that her choices have turned Jamie against her, she decides to call his bluff.
 Nola dumps Greer and Mars and tells Jamie that she is ready for a monogamous relationship.
 Believing that her sexual activity has prevented her from committing to a single guy, Nola tells Jamie their relationship has to be celibate for the time being.
 After at first rejecting Nola's "no sex" decree, Jamie agrees to it.

 Nola and Jamie's reunion, however, is followed by a coda which dismantles the "happy ending" of the couple coming together.
 In a monologue delivered to the camera, Nola reveals that her vow of celibacy and her decision to be with Jamie exclusively was "a moment of weakness".
 She says that she soon began to cheat on Jamie and their relationship collapsed.
 Nola proudly proclaims that monogamy is a form of slavery and that her lifestyle is freedom in its purest form.
 The film closes with a view of Nola going to bed alone.

 Themes

 Nola idealizes the freedom to have multiple sexual partners that men have typically enjoyed.
-"A woman (or, at least Nola) can be a sexual being, doesn’t have to belong to a man, and perhaps shouldn't even wish for such a thing."
+"A woman (or, at least Nola) can be a sexual being, doesn't have to belong to a man, and perhaps shouldn't even wish for such a thing."
 The narrative provided by Nola's narration has been described as the most revolutionary element in the film, a representation of the struggle African American women faced in society at the time.